Siege of Bidar: Background

 The city of Bidar had been in the control of the Bijapur Sultanate since 1619, when Ibrahim Adil Shah II had annexed the Bidar Sultanate and ended the Barid Shahi dynasty.
 Ibrahim Adil Shah appointed an Abyssinian named Sidi Marjan or Malik Marjan as the city's governor.
 He governed the city for around thirty years, and under his tenure Bidar Fort underwent extensive fortification work and repairs.
 Lying on the northeastern frontier of the Sultanate, Bidar and its fort had strategic importance.

 In 1652, the Mughal prince Aurangzeb, son of reigning emperor Shah Jahan, was appointed for the second time as Viceroy of the Deccan, governor of all Mughal holdings in the Deccan region.
 Aurangzeb was an advocate of annexing the Deccan Sultanates in order to expand Mughal territory southwards and make the Deccan provinces more prosperous; the Mughal-Deccan territories at the time did not yield the revenue needed to sustain Aurangzeb's princely establishment.
 Aurangzeb and the turncoat Mughal vizier Mir Jumla had been devising plans to seize Bijapur upon the reigning sultan Muhammad Adil Shah's death, and Aurangzeb had been bribing nobles and commanders of Bijapur to defect.
 In November of 1656 the sultan died; his successor Ali Adil Shah II was only eighteen and faced a precarious position in the court.
 On 26 November 1656 Shah Jahan permitted Aurangzeb to invade Bijapur territory.
-On 18th January, 1657, Aurangzeb arrived in the Mughal capital of the Deccan, Aurangabad.
+On 18 January 1657, Aurangzeb arrived in the Mughal capital of the Deccan, Aurangabad.
 Accompanied by his son Muhammad Mu'azzam and generals Mir Jumla and Iftikhar Khan, he began marching towards Bidar, the first stop on the path to invading Bijapur.

 Siege

 Aurangzeb and his army arrived in Bidar on 28 February, and commenced their siege of the fort on 2 March.
 Siddi Marjan's garrison at the fort numbered 1,000 cavalry and 4,000 infantry.
 In the first few days of the siege, the Mughal army was able to dig trenches upto the moat of the fort, after which they filled up the moat.
 This was in spite of heavy fire from the fort garrison and sorties dispatched by Siddi Marjan.
 Mughal artillery was then able to destroy two bastions and a section of the lower wall.
-On the 29th of March, a Mughal party scaled the wall and hurled rockets at the defending forces.
+On 29 March, a Mughal party scaled the wall and hurled rockets at the defending forces.
 This unintentionally detonated a gunpowder store in the fort, the explosion of which wounded Siddi Marjan and his sons.
 The Mughals then stormed the citadel, and Aurangzeb entered the fort in a victory procession.
 Siddi Marjan surrendered the fort, bringing the siege to a close after twenty-seven days of fighting.
 Siddi Marjan later died of his injuries on 1 April.

 While the siege was ongoing, the Bijapur Sultanate had deputed a relief expedition under the command of Khan Muhammad, the prime minister of the Sultanate, but this force retreated before ever reaching Bidar.